adioshun/gitPaper_3D_Object_Detection_Tracking/Tracking/2014-confidence-based-pedestrian-tracking-in-unstructured-environments-using-3d-laser-distance-measurements.md

 This allows our approach to discard hypotheses early and enables it to deal efficiently with false detection that occur frequently in unstructured environments.

 ### 4.1 Measurement Model

+Our measurement model approximates pedestrian geometry as cylindrical shape of non-zero depth (cf. Fig. 4).

+The likelihood of range readings is modeled according to three different regions omitting the height value.

+A region of free space in form of an outer cylinder is modeled around an inner cylinder with one half facing the sensor and the other half facing away.

+The majority of range readings are expected to fall in the region facing the sensor (green cylinder-half).

+A minority is expected on the other side (yellow cylinderhalf) as humans represent solid objects and laser rays passing a human occur infrequently, e.g. during limb movement.

+The region around the pedestrian is expected to contain few to none points.

+Hence, the measurement models separates neighboring obstacles adequately while taking pedestrians very close to other objects into account, too.

 ### 4.2 Particle Filter & Particle Extinction

+Tracking is performed using a Rao-Blackwellized particle filter [7] with 40 particles for each target where we estimate target extent separately for each positional hypothesis.

+For the measurement model we follow the derivations of [16].
+Each pedestrian hypothesis consists of a 2D position, an orientation, a rotation angle wrt. the sensor, a velocity, and a circular extent.
+The velocity compensates for pedestrian movement by applying a model of constant velocity due to the small possible change within one rotation of the LRF.
+In case of a false detection, e.g., caused by a tree or a bush, a particle filter would be initiated and remain on the target until it disappears from view.
+Since false detections occur inevitably in the target domain, we sought a solution to handle them.
+Confidence-based approaches (in images [2], [22]) additionally grade system estimations to reinforce correct inferences.
+In our approach, a particle filter is discarded if either no re-detection occurs for a predefined time or if re-detections occur but the confidence is insufficiently low to maintain the target.
+The first criteria allows continuous tracking in case of occlusions for a short period of time and the second criteria ensures that no particle filter remains on invalid targets for a longer period of time.
+In other words, the idea is that many low-confidence detections or few highconfidence detections are both able to maintain a target, even if the tracker yields inaccurate results.

 ## V. EXPERIMENTS